-Kiltuish River originates in the Kitimat Ranges and flows about 16 miles (25 km) north to the Pacific Ocean at Kiltuish Inlet, an arm of Gardner Canal, 103 miles (166 km) southeast of Prince Rupert and 51 miles (82 km) south of Kitimat, British Columbia.
+Kiltuish River originates in the Kitimat Ranges and flows about 16 miles (25 km) north to the Pacific Ocean at Kiltuish Inlet, an arm of Gardner Canal, about 103 miles (166 km) southeast of Prince Rupert and 51 miles (82 km) south of Kitimat, British Columbia.
 The Kiltuish River is within the traditional territory of the Haisla people.
 The name “Kiltuish” comes from a Haisla word meaning “long and narrow stretch of water leading outward”.

-Douglas Channel is a busy shipping artery because of the methanol import terminal and the aluminum smelter at Kitimat where bauxite is shipped imported and smelted aluminum exported.
+Douglas Channel is a busy shipping artery because of the methanol import terminal and the aluminum smelter at Kitimat where bauxite is imported and smelted aluminum exported.
 A major expansion of the port of Kitimat as a container and bulk resources port may increase shipping in Douglas Channel in the near future.
 Read more here and here.
 Explore more of Kiltuish River here: